 The fourth year required rotation is a culmination of activities studied in the first three years and applied to different populations and groups within our society.
-There are three core units, each one centred around the playing, organizing and enjoyment of participating in physical activity in a variety of settings.
-These
+There are four core units, each one centred around the playing, organizing and enjoyment of participating in physical activity in a variety of settings.
+These are:

-- Games which combines co-operative games with games from different cultures - Adapted Games on land and water for special populations - Organizational and management skills for peer group activities
+- Games which combines co-operative games with games from different cultures - Adapted Games on land and water for special populations - Organizational and management skills for peer group activities - Personal fitness prior to graduating, students are reminded of the importance of personal fitness for their own longterm health and the health of others.
+As many students will serve in positions of leadership and infuence over others, this course will highlight appropriate and inclusive ways to enhance personal fitness

-Students must then choose one activity from either Dances of the World, Fitness Leadership or Fitness for Active Healthy Aging.
+Students must choose one activity from either Dances of the World, or Fitness for Active Healthy Aging.
 All activities are based around introductory lectures from instructors followed by student led group presentations.
 Issues such as inclusion and multicultural issues as related to different populations will be discussed.
 This course is a preparation for students going out into the world to enhance individual and social well-being through physical activity and health.